snowplow-archive/snowplow.github.com/_posts/2015-03-17-snowplow-r62-tropical-parula-released.md

 This is an easy issue to diagnose: if it affects you, then following an upgrade to r61 Pygmy Parrot, your Snowplow pipeline will copy **no** Clojure Collector access logs to Staging, and thus generate **no** enriched events.

-We have fixed this issue ([#1480] [issue-1480]) in this release: EmrEtlRunner now supports all Clojure Collector access log filename formats again.
+This issue ([#1480] [issue-1480]) is resolved in this release: EmrEtlRunner now supports all Clojure Collector access log filename formats again.

 <h2><a name="emretlrunner-improvements">2.
 EmrEtlRunner improvements</a></h2>